I3ck/rust-3d/README.md

 notes
 -----
 rust-3d is still in really early stages, and is likely to change A LOT over time.
+The code coverage is also pretty bad right now, so there might be bugs.

 traits / implementations / algorithms